elasticdeeplearning/edl/doc/boss_tutorial.md

         This would generate many recordio files on `/data/recordio/imikolov` folder, and we have prepared these files on Docker image `paddlepaddle/edl-example`.

-    - Pass in the `etcd_endpoint` to the `Trainer` object so that `Trainer` would know it's a fault-tolerant distributed training job.
+    - Pass the `etcd_endpoint` to the `Trainer` object so that `Trainer` would know it's a fault-tolerant distributed training job.

         ``` python
         trainer = paddle.trainer.SGD(cost,